bonniehardie/recipes_pls/README.md

-# recipes pls!
+# recipes pls :)

 ## ABOUT
-recipes pls! is a recipe blogging app that seeks to create a clean, aesthetically-pleasing platform for users to post, view, and rate recipes.
+recipes pls :) is a recipe blogging app that seeks to create a clean, aesthetically-pleasing platform for users to post, view, and rate recipes.
 Developed by Bonnie Hardie.

 ## LIVE LINK
 https://replace-me-with-live-link/